How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 Rapid and unplanned growth of furry subculture has many unforeseeable effects.
 Straining the limits of conventions is one covered on Soatok’s furry cybersecurity blog: Furries Are Losing the Battle Against Scale.
 Convention attendance is doubling every few years and “the furry community is growing at a break-neck exponential speed.”

-Security suffers without top-down management at impersonal scale, especially when the more we depend on net platforms, the more problems we have by policy.
+Security suffers without top-down management at impersonal scale, not just because of who is inside, but because the more we depend on net platforms, the more problems we have by corporate policy.
 Social media is built to shift liability for moderation from owners to users.
 It’s their business model to be unaccountable!
 The point is to eliminate the cost of the editor/gatekeeper/mod layer by automating the labor and letting volunteers and peers fill in.

 Peer moderation may feel like personal control, but meanwhile, bad actors can game the system with off-site advantage.
 Moderators may respond to simple individual incidents on-site, but can’t even see complex cross-platform abuse.
 That’s how responses can be weak, scattered, inconsistent, and lack resources for scale, no matter how much their hearts are in it.

 If you can’t see abuse, it festers.
 Think of church scandals where abuser priests were shifted around from church to church.
 We have that too, but there’s no orders from the top.
-It’s from being nobody’s job.
+In furry fandom, “moving the priest” comes from being nobody’s job.
 A long-time creep can use a newly minted fursona to jump from group to group, when it’s easy to change accounts and delete evidence, but an uphill battle to track them or get consequences.
-Different process, same outcome.
+There’s no pro-active solution, just late reactive notice if any at all.

 When you can only see a small part of the elephant…